Azure/Mission-Critical/FAQ.md

 > I need to design a highly reliable and mission-critical application on Azure.
 Where can I learn more about Azure Mission-Critical design methodology so?

 The Azure Mission-Critical design principles and design areas are published within this repository and you can learn more about how to use the design methodology [here](/docs/design-methodology/README.md).
-The Azure Mission-Critical design methodology is also available within the [Microsoft Azure Architecture Center](https://docs.microsoft.com/azure/architecture/mission-critical/alwayson-overview) for general consumption.
+The Azure Mission-Critical design methodology is also available within the [Microsoft Azure Well-Architected Framework](https://docs.microsoft.com/azure/architecture/framework/mission-critical/mission-critical-design-methodology) for general consumption.

 ## Reference Implementations